vim-autoformat/vim-autoformat/README.md

 Default formatprograms
 ------------------------
-Here is a list of formatprograms that are supported by default.
+Here is a list of formatprograms that are supported by default, and thus will be detected and used by vim when they are installed properly.

 * `astyle` for __C#__, __C++__, __C__ and __Java__.
 It's probably in your distro's repository, so you can download it as a regular package.